hoplaahei/hoplaahei.github.io/_posts/2014-11-28-fix-gpt-boot-on-free-bsd-for-thinkpad-t520.md

 fdisk -p /dev/adaX > /tmp/parts
 ```

-Replace `adaX` with e.g., `ada0` if FreeBSD/PC-BSD is installed on the primary disk, `ada1` if it is the secondary, or maybe `da0` if you are fixing a USB pen installation media.
+Replace `adaX` with e.g., `ada0` if FreeBSD/PC-BSD is installed on the primary disk, `ada1` if it is the secondary, or e.g., `da0` if you are fixing a USB pen installation media.

-Now open the file you just made with and editor e.g., `ee /tmp/parts`:
+Now open the file you just made with any editor e.g., `ee /tmp/parts`:

 ```
     # /dev/ada0